t-davidson/zotero-summarizer/README.md

 # Zotero-Summarizer

 A tool for creating AI assistants from your Zotero library to help analyze and summarize academic papers.
+This tool allows you to select PDFs from a collection and create a customized assistant using the files as its knowledge base.

 ## ⚠️ Important Requirements and Warnings